Like many other areas of the country, Michigan is a state which is constantly changing in response to the times.

 Physical Therapy Assistant

-This professional is responsible for facilitating the work of a physical therapist, and this is done by offering assistance with administrative tasks and operational tasks.
+This professional is responsible for facilitating the work of a physical therapist, and this happens by offering assistance with administrative tasks and operational tasks.
 The demand for professionals in this career line has grown tremendously in recent years because so many people have suffered injuries, disabilities, or health conditions that require physical therapy for recovery.

 Some of the specific duties carried out by physical therapists include massaging muscle groups, providing guidance for exercise programs, setting up equipment, lifting patients, and briefing patients after physical therapy.